Product Development

 Onboarding improvements contributed to user growth.
 Uptime issues stem from database migration work in progress.
 Support tickets decreased after we fixed the bulk upload bug and clarified error messages.

-Metrics-first structure suits executive reports, business stakeholder updates, or situations where quantitative results matter more than implementation details.
+The metrics-first format suits executive reports, business stakeholder updates, or situations where quantitative results matter more than implementation details.

 Templates for Different Stakeholders

 Effective status reports adjust content, tone, and detail level for specific audiences.
 These templates show how to structure updates for common stakeholder types without rewriting your entire sprint summary four times.
+And if you're sharing research findings rather than sprint progress, see our guide to presenting customer insights to product managers, engineers, and executives.

 Executive Template